 Take Photos of the Accident Scene and Your Injuries

-Take photos of your injuries and any other relevant aspects of the scene.
+Take photos of your injuries and any other relevant aspects of the scene, as these photos can be used as evidence in support of your case.
 These might include any property damage caused by the animal, the scene of the attack, or the lack of sufficient restraints and enclosures.
 Photograph your injuries as well as any scarring that develops as your injuries heal.

 Contact an Experienced Allentown Dog Bite Lawyer